-(i) Other financial liabilities measured at amortised cost
+Financial liabilities measured at amortised cost

-The Group's and the Company's other financial liabilities comprise trade and other payables, amounts owing to subsidiary companies and loans and borrowings.
+The Group's and the Company's other financial liabilities comprise trade and other payables, amounts due to subsidiary companies and loans and borrowings.

-Trade and other payables, amounts owing to subsidiary companies are recognised initially at fair value plus directly attributable transaction costs and subsequently measured at amortised cost using the effective interest method.
+Trade and other payables, amounts due to subsidiary companies are recognised initially at fair value plus directly attributable transaction costs and subsequently measured at amortised cost using the effective interest method.